A PERFECT BASE TO EXPLORE THE PEAKSFIND OUT ABOUT THE AREA

 Situated on the borders of Derbyshire and Staffordshire in the White Peak.
-Its location between the valleys of the Dove and Manifold Rivers makes it one of the finest places for walking as it is surrounded by a network of paths and trails ideal for walkers and cyclists.
+Its location between the valleys of the Dove and Manifold Rivers makes it one of the finest places for walkers and cyclists as it is surrounded by a network of paths and trails.

 A beautiful part of the Dove Valley walking alongside the river passing through Wolfscote Dale and its weirs with woodland and wildflowers growing in profusion.
 Follow in the footsteps of Charles Cotton who was responsible for introducing Izzak Walton to the Peak District, the pair reflected on the location and wrote the famous fisherman’s ‘bible’ The Compleat Angler written in 1653.
 The River Dove is still a famous fishing river and is a magnet for anglers.

-A twenty-five minute from the Dovedale stepping stones takes you to the village of Ilam and Ilam Hall which is a 17th Century gothic manor in National Trust parkland.
-The stunning Italianate gardens and parkland surrounding the hall are wonderful place for walkers and families to explore, with the Manifold Tea Room, managed by the National trust providing delicious refreshments with beautiful views.
+A twenty-five minute walk from the Dovedale stepping stones takes you to the village of Ilam and Ilam Hall which is a 17th Century gothic manor in National Trust parkland.
+The stunning Italianate gardens and parkland surrounding the hall are wonderful place for walkers and families to explore, with the Manifold Tea Room, providing delicious refreshments with beautiful views.
 There is a shop, information centre and a variety of activities from Nordic Walker taster sessions to Hunting for Hedgehog Clues Trail throughout the year.

 Once famous for its Blue Stilton production.
 In recent years the new Hartington Creamery has revived the stilton manufacture and introduced the new Peakland Blue and White varieties which can be purchased from the cheese shop.

-Known as The Gateway to the Peak, with its beautiful architecture and is famed throughout the Peak District for the ancient tradition of Royal Shrovetide Football.
+Known as The Gateway to the Peak District National Park, with its beautiful architecture and is famed throughout the area for the ancient tradition of Royal Shrovetide Football.
 Bearing little resemblance to an actual football, the game is played every Shrove Tuesday and Ash Wednesday in February.
 Annual events throughout the year with the Ashbourne Festival in June, Ashbourne Highland Gathering in July, Ashbourne Country and Agricultural Show in August and finally Christmas late night shopping in December makes for a vibrant town.

 Within our Guest Book which is provided for you in the cottage, there are full details of the walks and maps from the doorstep.